gpol93/getting-and-cleaning-assignemnt/codebook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 # R script
 The file RUN_ANALYSIS.R enables to get the final output tidySet.txt by  it does follow the instructions as presented in the read.me and the script comes with comments.
+[R SCRIPT](https://github.com/gpol93/getting-and-cleaning-assignemnt/blob/master/RUN_ANALYSIS.R

 # Info about the attributes
 For each record in the dataset it is provided: